Two international students share their takes on Chicago, on finding their path and on the importance of mentorship

 Searching for jobs and internships as an international student can be especially challenging.
 What has the experience been like for you?

-I did two internships at DePaul.
+I did two internships during my time at DePaul, both of them at EY.
 In September, I applied for a job at Deloitte.
 I heard back from them in January.
 And I got it.
 I feel lucky.
 There was a lot of hard work involved; but still, I feel lucky.
 The market is hard.
 And most employers don’t sponsor visas.
 There’s a lot of pressure; if you don’t find a job quickly, you’ll have to return to your home country.

 The school of business has been really helpful for two reasons.
 I mentioned the flexibility aspect.
 But there’s also the fact that we’re in Chicago.
 Chicago is a big market; there’s a lot of professionals.
 Even beyond the career fairs, everyone has connections.
 You can just ask faculty after class, and they’ll connect you to someone.